Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Terminology

 \section{Terminology}

-As discussed in the introduction, this paper designs quantum circuits for \emph{reversible Boolean functions} using \emph{MCT gates} to minimize the \emph{quantum costs} of the resulting circuit.
-The relevant definitions are introduced here without assuming a prior knowledge of quantum computing.
+As discussed in Section~\ref{sec:introduction}, this paper considers the design of quantum circuits for \emph{reversible Boolean functions} using \emph{MCT gates} to minimize the \emph{quantum costs} of the resulting circuit.
+The relevant definitions are introduced here, along with brief introduction into quantum computing.
 Example~\ref{ex:example1} presents a running example that is used throughout this section.